 3. Teaching

+We offer a diverse set of lectures and practical courses with each covering different areas of AI.
 Students eligible to attend these courses have the opportunity to learn about the theoretic aspects of AI and to practice their skills by implementing and evaluating algorithms.
 Courses are occasionally held in cooperation with industrial partners to enable our students to gain further experience.
 Especially skilled students are offered to actively participate in TRAIL by carrying out individual research projects or writing their theses about exciting topics in the field of AI.